WebAssembly/spec/spectec/test-prose/TEST.md

     - elemmode_u1 is DECLARE.

 Elemmode_ok/active
-- the elem mode (ACTIVE x expr) is valid with the element type rt if:
+- the element mode (ACTIVE x expr) is valid with the element type rt if:
   - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (at, lim, rt').
   - rt matches the reference type rt'.